jlwoolf/ClueGame/README.md

 Jonathan Woolf
-ClueGame C14A-2 JUnit Test Passing
+ClueGame C15A Adjacency and Target Validation